robert-rc2i/ptq-client-webapp/README.md

 With this method, git is not required.

 Download a release, of your choice, from here: https://github.com/robert-rc2i/ptq-client-webapp/releases Unzip the downloaded release file into a new folder.
-This shoudl have created a folder with a name `ptq-client-webapp-RELEASE-vx.x.x`, where x are the release number you selected.
+This should have created a folder with the name `ptq-client-webapp-RELEASE-vx.x.x`, where x are the release number you selected.
 Now you are ready to install the project's dependencies

     # Change the x.x.x to the release number you selected
     cd ptq-client-webapp-RELEASE-vx.x.x
     npm install

-### Upgrade to latest version using git
+### Upgrade to the latest version using git
 > *Note:* This is only necessary when there is a new version of the app.
 It also only works if you install this project using git method for the first install.

 For this, you simply launch the following commands in the project root folder